patestevao/new-patestevao/content/work/bitcoin-ux-research.md

 Looking back into our three research questions posed in the Objectives section, we can summarize the results we encountered and which have been thoroughly explored in previous sections.

-1. What are the customer problems behind Bitcoin usage, i.e., what motivated people to use it in the first place?
+**1. What are the customer problems behind Bitcoin usage, i.e., what motivated people to use it in the first place?**

 Even though user motivations are not limited to the ones we uncovered here, we can highlight that distrust and dissatisfaction with the current financial system in conjunction with a desire to preserve purchasing power are a powerful combination onboard people into Bitcoin.

 Other customer problems, which can easily coexist with the previous one are a lack of good investment options in their reach; a fear of banking "police power" and government censorship on money usage; and a desire for a tool and a personal mission that could help address the previous issues.

-2. What are people’s main goals in their Bitcoin journey?
+**2. What are people’s main goals in their Bitcoin journey?**

 Obeying the same order as the previous answer, each of those customer problems correlates with a user goal.
 The first is, in essence, to have access to sound money.
 People want to be able to trust that their money will not be at the mercy of decision-makers that can easily dictate their future wealth based on questionable decisions.

 As for the other goals: they have an interest in increasing their purchasing power (i.e. make money); an interest in privacy and freedom of transacting; and an interest in the technology as a tool for the previous goals but from a creator perspective (i.e. people who want to work with Bitcoin).

-3. What are the main struggles that people find in their Bitcoin journey?
+**3. What are the main struggles that people find in their Bitcoin journey?**

 Here is where we enter into the UX problems that stand between users and their goals.
 Leaving the detailed and contextual list of issues for the previous sections, we can mention big issues instead: the constant need and burdens of transitioning between fiat and Bitcoin, the uncertainties from the Bitcoin system itself (fees, confirmation times), and the weight of the responsibility for digital money that needs to be kept safe.